Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

 1. Finish installation and create an account.
 1. Complete the 3 setup steps
     1. Create application
+        * After creating an application go to Security and disable 'Require an API key' and save.
     1. Create apikey
     1. Setup email
 1. ```cp config_gateway_example config_gateway```